ysoh286/honours-project-2017/detailed-notes.md

 *- Array of plots challenge*

 On the to-do list for the break:

-- Learn iplots
-- Achieve the trendline challenge using Javascript alone
+- Achieve the trendline challenge without using Shiny.

 **Trendline challenge:**
 - Easily achievable using Plotly + Shiny (or anything with Shiny) - however you still face the problem of re-rendering the entire plot.